ICTU/quality-time/docs/src/development.md

 open build/html/index.html
 ```

-`make html` also generates the `docs/src/metrics_and_sources.md` document, containing an overview of all metrics and sources.
+`make html` also generates the `docs/src/reference.md` reference manual, containing an overview of all subjects, metrics, and sources.

 To check the correctness of the links: